 Wear Good Running Shoes

 Picking the right pair of shoes can determine whether or not you achieve success in running.
 It may sound like a silly issue to get hung up on, but choosing the wrong shoe can not only prove to be uncomfortable, but it can also cause you a few injuries.
-You will want to purchase a shoe that is specifically designed for running.
-Running shoes have cushioned soles and are tailored to absorb impact properly, so you won’t have to worry about having too much pain in the feet and ankles.
+Plantar fasciitis is among the most common causes of heel and foot pain among athletes.
+While there are treatments for plantar fasciitis, it’s better to prevent its development in the first place.
+Wearing supportive shoes while running can help reduce strain and prevent injury.
+That said, you will want to purchase a shoe that is specifically designed for running.
+Running shoes have cushioned soles and are tailored to absorb impact properly so you won’t have to worry about having too much pain in the feet, heels, and ankles.

 As a runner, water is your best friend.
 Whether you are running in 100-degree weather or taking a winter jog, your body must be hydrated in order to move properly.
 Dehydration can cause fatigue and disorientation – this is the last thing you want to experience during a run.
 Running includes just about every muscle, ligament, and tendon within the body, so it is essential to lubricate them to prevent injury.